Larynx Cancer (Throat Cancer)

 - Treatment of cancer of the larynx depends on the location and size of the tumor as well as the age and health of the patient.

-- Cancer of the larynx is usually treated with radiation therapy or surgery.
-Chemotherapy can also be used for cancers that have spread.
+- Cancer of the larynx usually is treated with radiation therapy or surgery.
+Chemotherapy can also be used for cancers that have spread beyond the larynx.

 Get the latest treatment options.